-Then the moment came when her body told her it’s time to bring her baby forth and, if she was quiet before, she probably isn’t now.
-It’s the most intense and impossible sensation, one that feels it will swallow you whole.
+Then the moment came when her body told her it’s time to bring her baby forth.
+And if she was quiet before, she probably wasn’t after the final contractions began.
+It’s the most intense and impossible sensation, and the sensation feels like it will swallow you whole.
 The hard work, the energy expelled, the digging deep for each push.
 The grunting, the wanting to give up.
 The thought you would give anything if it could just be over.

 The breaking of her body.
 Those last shouts.
 The blood.
 The water.
 The slippery form of a baby.
 The cries…New life.

-I wish I could see that moment.
-But if it’s anything like the many births I’ve seen, it was probably no more than a humble, messy, raw and simple moment.
+I wish I could’ve seen that moment.
+But if it’s anything like the many births I’ve seen, it was probably no more than a humble, messy, raw, and simple moment.

-An unremarkable birth and commonplace miracle that changed the world.
+Unremarkable.
+A commonplace miracle- an unremarkable birth and commonplace miracle that changed the world.
 He came into it just like all of us.
-The creator of the universe, a helpless immigrant baby to an unwed teen mom.
+The creator of the universe came as a helpless poor baby delivered to a newlywed teen mom.

-Each woman who has ever become a mother–her body breaks to bring forth a new life.
+Each mother’s body breaks to bring forth a new life.
 Mary’s body broke to bring forth life.
-Her body broke to to bring the peace God had established within Jesus.
+Her body broke to to bring forth the peace God had established within Jesus.
 It began with a simple, but so costly “yes” from a girl and it continued with his birth.

 Then, 33 years later, Jesus’s body also broke to bring us life.
-His body broke to finish the job that began within Mary’s body.
-The job of bringing peace between us and God.
-And peace between each other.
+His body broke to finish the job that began within Mary’s body- the job of bringing peace between us and God, the job of bringing peace between each other.
 And his mother was there to the end, when all but two others ran away.